cnidaire/Master1_Internship/report.md

 \label{sec.res.dada2}

-In order to check the annotation rate produced by current reference file, I ran the DADA2 pipeline for the DUPE dataset (see Section \ref{sec.appendix.dada2}).
+In order to check the annotation rate produced by the current reference database, I ran the DADA2 pipeline for the DUPE dataset (see Section \ref{sec.appendix.dada2}).
 The outcome is represented Figure \ref{annotation_rate}, which depicts the annotation rate of the processed sequences where the low quality reads and chimeras have already been removed.
 We can see that the annotation rate decreases along the Taxonomic rank.
 The annotation rate is high at the Kingdom level (89.6%), however, it quickly drops to 24.1% for the Order level.

 \begin{figure}
 \centering